clojurewerkz/monger.docs/articles/collections.md

 ---
-title: "Monger, a Clojure MongoDB client: Indexing and other operations on collections"
+title: "Monger, a Clojure MongoDB client: Indexing and other operations on collections | MongoDB library for Clojure"
 layout: article
 ---